BustosJorge/BustosJorge/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm studying all time.\
+🎓 &nbsp;I try to improve all the time.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, .\
 ✉️ &nbsp;You can shoot me an email at bustos.jorge21@gmail.com I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/10SDKko2nT9pYeN648Pw951yAzXcLvKMd/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack